webbigdata-jp/StandbyMeAI/README.md

 *   **High-Quality TTS**: Converts text into natural-sounding speech using GGUF models served by `llama.cpp`.
 *   **Multilingual Ready**: Easily switch between Japanese and English TTS by changing the model and prompt.
 *   **Animated Interface**: Displays a simple, symbolic face that animates while scanning and speaking.
+*   **Hardware Extensibility**: Designed from the ground up to be deployed on custom IoT hardware, enabling a standalone physical presence.

 ## Hardware Requirements